called to do more

-To do more, Anna realized first that she needed more education.
-Her education had ended when she was married off in seventh grade.
-When she heard about Wesley College opening in Mwanza, she heard that they had a special program for students who had not finished secondary education.
-When she learned that the college motto was ‘Education for the community’ she knew that she was meant to attend.
+Anna’s education had ended when she was married off in seventh grade.
+When Wesley College opened in Mwanza, Tanzania, she heard they had a special program for students who had not finished secondary education.
+When she learned that the college motto was ‘Education for the community,’ she knew that she was meant to attend.

 At 38 years old, Anna enrolled.
 It was challenging for her to return to school after so many years, but she was committed.
 Being older than most other Wesley College students, Anna found herself not only a classmate, but a ‘mother’ and mentor to many of them.
 She told us “I thought college would be only about books, but I found it to be a family in itself.”
 Anna graduated with a Theology diploma in November 2020.